s-expressionists/Cleavir/BIR/README.md

 ## Local calls

 BIR has a concept of "local" calls.
 A call is local if it is to another function in the same compilation module.
 Local calls are more useful to the compiler because it means the caller can "know" about the callee, and vice versa.
-For example, it is safe to modify a local callee so that it can only be called on whatever arguments are actually provided by local calls; in contrast, a function that is called non-locally must be prepared to accept any arguments.
 Marking as many calls as possible as local is important to ensure they can be analyzed effectively.

+For example, if a function is called non-locally, it must be prepared to accept any input; but if it's only called locally, it can be compiled to only accept whatever inputs are actually provided to those local calls.
+If we have `(flet ((f (x) (... (car x) ...))) (f (cons ...)))`, `f` may safely use inline `car` operations without type checking.

+## Dynamic environments

+A `dynamic-environment` represents a Lisp dynamic environment, including information about exit points, values with only dynamic extent, and unwind-protect cleanups.
+Any `function` is a `dynamic-environment`, and in this capacity represents the dynamic environment the function was called in.
+Certain instructions are also dynamic environments.

+Every dynamic environment except a function has a parent dynamic environment, and this chain of parents will eventually reach the function.
+Each iblock has a dynamic environment, and all instructions in that iblock conceptually share that dynamic environment.
+The localization of dynamic environments to iblocks means that a straight-line sequence of iblocks cannot be in general collapsed into a single basic block, because different instructions need different dynamic environments.

+One consequence of this is that any jump between iblocks may involve complex operations, as dynamic environments are unbound.
+This can include unbinding dynamic variables, invalidating exit points, and evaluating `cl:unwind-protect` cleanup code.
+Code generators must be careful to ensure all such "unwinding" operations will be carried out.

+A client may or may not represent dynamic environments as concrete objects at runtime.
+BIR dynamic environments are intended to allow a variety of runtime realizations while maintaining static invariants, such as dynamic environments never being shared between functions.

+### Nonlocal exits

+Dynamic environments are used to represent nonlocal exit points, i.e. `cl:block`s and `cl:tagbody`s that are jumped to from an inner function.
+(Local exits are simple jumps.)
+A point that can be nonlocally exited to is marked by a `come-from` instruction.

+The `come-from` appears in the BIR at the point at which the `cl:block` or `cl:tagbody` is entered, and represents its dynamic environment.
+The `come-from` has as successors both the "normal" successor, i.e. the body of the `cl:block` or the prefix of the `cl:tagbody`, and any iblocks that can be exited to, i.e. the result of the `cl:block` or the end of the `cl:tagbody`.

+`come-from` instructions are also, fairly uniquely, values.
+In this capacity they represent the [continuation](https://en.wikipedia.org/wiki/Continuation).
+The continuation does in general need to exist at runtime and be closed over, so that at runtime it is clear what continuation/stack frame is being returned to.

+One of the transformation passes, `eliminate-come-froms`, will automatically detect and delete any `come-from` instructions not used for nonlocal exits.
+This is important because in practice, most exits are within one function, and do not require any runtime dynamic environment.

+The representation of nonlocal exits has gone through several iterations, and may go through more.
+Common Lisp seems fairly unique among programming languages in having continuations that are only used from fixed points in the program, and this ground is not well-trodden.
+The idea is to simply indicate the information known statically, such as where exits take place and where they end up, as well as provide enough information to generate code that takes any necessary dynamic actions, such as recording a stack pointer as an exit mark.

 # Analyses and transformations

 BIR has several properties intended to allow analyses and optimizations to be expressed simply and efficiently.
 Analysis passes may look through the IR and store information elsewhere, or in the IR itself.
 Optimization passes may transform the IR to new more efficient forms.
 Cleavir's own optimization passes mostly live in Cleavir/BIR-transformations/.

-Most data have only one definition and one use: function `argument`s, and instruction `output`s meet this condition.
-Data with this property are called `transfer`s.
-More generally, data with only one use - instances of `linear-datum`, which include arguments, outputs, as well as `phi` nodes used in conditionals and other control merges - necessarily have that use tied to a specific control point, that use, so forward-propagated information can be associated with them directly.
-The two main kinds of forward-propagated data at the moment are type information and _attributes_; the former are types in the Lisp sense (sets of objects), while the latter are described in Cleavir/Attributes.

 BIR can be mapped over efficiently with the functions and macros in map.lisp.
 These operators generally work without consing and in forward flow order, using internally maintained sequential lists.